influxdata/docs-v2/content/influxdb/clustered/reference/influxql/_index.md

 #### Example

-Select from measurements grouped by the day with a timezone
+Select an aggregate value from table values grouped by the day with a timezone

 ```sql
 SELECT mean("value") FROM "cpu" GROUP BY region, time(1d) fill(0) tz('America/Chicago')